lassertos/masterarbeit/latex/arbeit/notes/quellen.md

 - Eclipse Che was selected, using the JBoss WildFly application server for Java EE support
 - simple evaluation provided
+- an overview of the developed architecture is given
+- only supports java ee although it could maybe be adapted to other languages
+- target group were non-computer science major students with limited technical knowledge
+- IT management / administration overhead listed as a drawback

 category: cloud

+interesting: 3/5

 ## Gamifying the Code Genie Programming Tool